AgustinRamiroDiaz/personalpage/content/_index.md

 ### Containerization and migration to AWS at [SZICOM](https://www.szicom.com.ar/)

-After gaining a lot of Cloud experience I've worked with SZICOM to help them with the migration of their infrastructure to AWS.
+After gaining a lot of Cloud Infrastructure experience I've worked with SZICOM to help them with the migration of their infrastructure to `AWS`.

 This involved primarily dockerization of their applications in `Dotnet` and `Angular`, and working with AWS resources like CodeBuild, CodePipeline, ECS, ECR, S3, Lambda, RDS, CloudWatch, CloudFormation, CloudFront, and IAM.